naman-unthinkable/webhook-test/README.md

 Installing MongoDb
 MongoDB can be installed from https://www.mongodb.com/download-center .
 Download the applicable MSI file for your systems architecture, and install it with the recommended settings.
 Install the database in the same location as your project folder.

-Once you have these running on your system, create a folder named MEAN App.
+once you have these running on your system, create a folder named MEAN App.

 All libraries and packages are required, and we will include them in our application for it to be able to run.
 Step 1: open the command prompt for the newly created folder and type npm install.